anastasiuspernat/Shadertoy-Screensaver/README.md

 Open the project in Xcode and build it.
 Double click on the created `Shadertoy-Screensaver.saver` to install it.

-I've only tested the project on Xcode 14.3.1 on an M1 Macbook Pro.

 ## Usage

 In the options give the Shadertoy shader ID the ID of the shader you want to show.
 For example